-This webpage contains recordings of various phonetic variants of /t/ in Irish English, accompanying the paper by R. Skarnitzl and D. Rálišová (submitted).
+This webpage contains recordings of various phonetic variants of /t/ in Irish English, accompanying the paper by R. Skarnitzl and D. Rálišová in the Journal of the International Phonetic Association (2022).
 These are the weakened variants, instances of lenition of /t/.

 The first example represents the traditional weakened variant, the fricative /t/, which is often called the slit-T, and we transcribe it [t̞].
 The example, which corresponds to Fig. 6 in our paper, contains the syllables [hɑːt̞‿æf] from the phrase hot afternoon.

 The traditional variant is defined as a voiceless apico-alveolar fricative.
 However, our data also feature examples of a voiced slit-T. The second example (Fig. 7) contains the same syllables [hɑːt̞ˇ‿æf] from hot afternoon, pronounced by a different speaker.
 Následující The following two examples correspond to Figs. 8 ([bət̞ˇ‿ɛː] from but ehm) and 9 ([bət̞ˇʔ] but I, where the pronoun I was pronounced with a glottal stop).

 Apart from the voiced variant of the apico-alveolar fricative, our data featured items with a voiceless lamino-alveolar fricative, transcribed with the symbol for articulating with the blade of the tongue (laminal): [t̞ ̻ ].
 From the example of the word cat (corresponding to Fig. 10) it is clear, that this “t” is perceptually quite similar to the fricative [s].